bryanwweber/orbital-mechanics-notes/constants-of-orbital-motion/energy-is-conserved-in-orbital-motion.md

 ## The _vis viva_ Equation

 Now that we have proven that the two-body equation of motion satisfies conservation of energy, we can use the conservation law to derive another useful equation.
-Starting from Eq. {eq}`eq:derivative-of-energy-equation`, let's integrate with respect to time:
+Starting from @eq:derivative-of-energy-equation, let's integrate with respect to time:

 :::{math}
 :label: eq:integrate-energy-equation